-The majority of information held by the LSC and the Commissioner is contained on an electronic document and records management system.
-All electronic information is held on secured servers provided and maintained by the DCJ.
-Where information is stored in an electronic database, we ensure that appropriate descriptions are used.
+The majority of information held by the Council and Commissioner is contained on an electronic document and records management system.
+All electronic information is held on secured servers provided and maintained by the NSW Department.
+Where information is stored in an electronic database, staff ensure that appropriate descriptions are used.
 If any sensitive personal information is collected, it will be held in a restricted access folder and particular care would be exercised when dealing with it to ensure compliance with the IPPs.

 Hard copy files are kept in offices that can only be accessed by staff with appropriate security access.
-The LSC and Commissioner dispose of hard copy information by way of shredding and electronic information in accordance with DCJ practices.
+The Council and Commissioner dispose of hard copy information by way of shredding and electronic information in accordance with NSW Department practices.